 Jenny Lefcourt is the co-founder and sole owner of Jenny & Francois Selections, a New York City wine importer.
 Since 2000, Jenny has been at the forefront of the natural wine movement, responsible for introducing the U.S. to some of the world’s most renowned natural winemakers.

 Dana Frank is best known for her work as a sommelier, and for her work alongside husband Scott Frank at their Oregon winery, Bow & Arrow.
-Dana recently opened Dame Restaurant in Portland with business partner Jane Smith.
-She’s also co-authoring a self-described hybrid wine/cookbook, due out in 2018.
+Dana opened Dame Restaurant in Portland with business partner Jane Smith.
+She’s co-authored a wine/cookbook, Wine Food, released in 2018.